Turbocharger and Supercharger and Naturally aspirated

 - Lower power-to-weight ratio

-- Small potential for tuning
+- There is a small potential for tuning

 - Greater power loss at a higher elevation (lower air pressure) compared to forced induction counterparts